academic shizz

 what i worked as: Co-Founder/CEO

-what i did: led Hoontos from concept to launch by conducting market research, validating ideas with customer discovery, developing the go-to-market strategy, holding team, partner and investor meetings, and creating the sales playbook
+what i did: led Hoontos from concept to launch by conducting market research, validating ideas with customer discovery, developing the go-to-market strategy, holding team, partner and investor meetings, and creating the sales playbook.

 takeaways: